 What makes Britain great?
 This is a debate we have often round Comms Towers.
-Myself and the team enjoyed a cracking Easter break.
+The team and I enjoyed a cracking Easter break.
 Those of us with children had the delights of them enjoying a well-earned mostly sunny holiday.
 And when the sun is out is there a better country than the UK?

 The fields are a cacophony of green and yellow, apologies for those hay-fever sufferers but the rape brings a lovely vibrancy to our countryside.
 Coastal towns come alive, alfresco dining is the only way to dine and the vibe in the air is intoxicating.

 Yes, our fare Isle has plenty to be proud of.
 Entrepreneurs, business, music, film, writers, sports, a good bank holiday, we have them all in abundance.
 Despite suffering financially over the last few years show such as ‘Children in Need’ and ‘Comic Relief’ have broken records such is our generosity as a nation.

 However, it is our estimation that all of these pale in comparison to our top ten, where Britain can stand toe-to-toe with our neighbours.

 1) Sarcasm – bullying and being mean are just plain wrong.
 However a good dose of stiff upper lip sarcasm you cannot beat and us Brits are pretty darn good at putting down others with a great aside.
 The ingredients have to be balanced just so but one found you just cannot beat a good and witty piece of sarcasm.

 2) Queuing – it is what we are renowned for, we are Olympic gold medallists at queuing.
 We understand the etiquette and prowess to queue well.
 Not for us jumping in, no if we see one person standing still one of our contemporaries will stand behind them and lo-and-behold a queue has formed.
 We have a sense of duty and know how to take our turn like true professionals.